Last Updated on by

 1- VPX Bang

-“Potent Brain and Body Fuel” – that’s exactly what VPX is all about with Bang, and they’re shaking up the energy drink industry one champagne flavored “super creatine” drink at a time.
+“Potent Brain and Body Fuel” – that’s exactly what VPX is all about with Bang, and they’re shaking up the energy drink industry one rose flavored “super creatine” drink at a time.

 Harnessing the energizing effects of creatine, Bang is one of the most potent and pure energy drinks the industry has ever seen.

 Combining caffeine with creatine, CoQ10’s, and BCAA’s (branch chain amino acids), the unique energizing blend is on its own level.

 Each can of Bang contains a whopping 300 mg serving of caffeine – more than Red Bull, Monster, Rockstar, Amp, Full Throttle, and just about all the other leading energy drink brands out there.

 But get this – it doesn’t have any sugar.
 0 calories and 0 sugars.

 That’s right, Bang is sweetened with sucralose, making it a top choice for energy drinkers who like to limit their sugar consumption.

-Champagne is my ultimate flavor of choice, but Bang comes in a few different flavors (not all are available on Amazon): Blue Razz, Lemon Drop, Starfruit, Black Cherry Vanilla, and Cotton Candy, just to name a few.
+Champagne is my ultimate flavor of choice, but Bang comes in tons of different flavors (not all are available on Amazon): Blue Razz, Lemon Drop, Starfruit, Black Cherry Vanilla, and Cotton Candy, just to name a few.